-In ending, it is appropriate to recall the discussion in section 4, above.
-On the one hand, on a view of character such as Aristotle's, which relies on ordinary capacities to experience the pleasures of self-expression and to respond with friendly feelings to others' efforts to help, almost everyone is capable of becoming better.
-On the other hand, if Aristotle and others (such as Marx, Mill, and Rawls) are correct that character is shaped by the institutions of political, economic, and family life, then becoming good will require access to the appropriate institutions.
-But this is not to suggest that becoming good is out of our reach.
-It may be helpful here to recall Rawls's description of a “realistic utopia” in The Law of Peoples when, following Rousseau in The Social Contract, he writes that just institutions take “men as they are” and “laws as they might be.”
-(Rawls, 1999b, 7) Our psychological natures and the institutions that promote good qualities of character are, on his view and on others discussed throughout this entry, congruent.
+In ending, it is appropriate to recall the discussion in Section 4, above.
+On the one hand, on a view of character such as Aristotle’s, which relies on ordinary capacities to experience the pleasures of self-expression and to respond with friendly feelings to others’ efforts to help, almost everyone is capable of becoming better.
+On the other hand, if Aristotle and others (such as Marx, Mill, T. H. Green, and Rawls) are correct that character is shaped by the institutions of political, economic, and family life, then becoming good will require access to the appropriate institutions.
+Yet this is not to suggest that becoming good is out of our reach.
+It may be helpful here to recall Rawls’s description of a “realistic utopia” in The Law of Peoples when, following Rousseau in The Social Contract, he writes that just institutions take “men as they are” and “laws as they might be.”
+(Rawls, 1999b, 7) Our psychological natures and the institutions that promote good qualities of character are, in his view and in the views of others discussed throughout this entry, congruent.

 - Aristotle, Nicomachean Ethics, and Politics, in The Complete Works of Aristotle, J. Barnes (ed.), 2 vols, Princeton, NJ: Princeton University Press, 1984.

-- Aurelius, M., The Meditations of the Emperor Marcus Antoninus, A. Farquarson (tr.), Oxford: Clarendon Press, 1944.
+- Aurelius, M., The Meditations of the Emperor Marcus Antoninus, A. Farquharson (tr.), Oxford: Clarendon Press, 1944.

 - Grotius, H., On the Law of War and Peace, F. Kelsey (tr.), Oxford: Clarendon Press, 1925.

 - Hume, D., Enquiries Concerning Human Understanding and Concerning the Principles of Morals, L. A. Selby-Bigge (ed.), Oxford: Clarendon Press, 1902.

 - –––, A Treatise of Human Nature, L. A. Selby-Bigge (ed.), rev. P. H. Nidditch, Oxford: Clarendon Press, 1978.